-Public Funding and Private Higher Education
+Public Money and For-Profit Higher Education

 Public Money and For-Profit Higher Education By Dr Riaan Steenberg When public money flows into higher education, the question is not only who receives it.